spicy-oil/hfs-fit/README.md

 - Can plot spectrum using the PlotSpec() method in the hfs class, put a wavenumber in the bracket and it will plot around that wavenumber.

+- Can plot residual using Residual() in the hfs class, e.g. class.Residual(class.paramsGuess,plot = True)

 - Use hjw() of hfs class to half all jumpwidths before Optimise(), this is convenient when performing the final optimisation of parameters, or if the initial guess is very good.

 - Can always re-open the sliders plot with PlotGuess() method of the hfs class.
 If the sliders don't work, try closing and opening it up again (this happens sometimes in iPython).